olegakbarov/algorithm.js/README.md

 # Computer Science in JavaScript

-This repo is attempt to refresh my knowledge in CS basics by reimplementing basic algorithms and data scructures.
+This repo is attempt to refresh my knowledge of CS basics by reimplementing basic algorithms and data scructures.
+I'll try to keep test and doc coverage above 90%, but you're always welcome to help me.

 ### Project roadmap

-Here's the things i'd like to bring here.
-Though plans may change 😁
+Here's the things i'd like to bring here (though plans may change 😁)

 #### Algorithms